 There are only a handful of icons that are understandable by themselves.
 As a rule of thumb, if you can, use labels with icons.
 The label does most of the work.
 It will neutralize the confusion generated by complicated icons.
 This is why attaching any emoji to a text almost always seems to work, even if it doesn’t make sense.

 Emoji as images or in images

-Emoji are fun when they create tension between your text and the image they represent.
-You can use emoji instead of an image.
+Emojis are fun when they create tension between your text and the image they represent.
+You can use an emoji instead of an image.
 This is fun and easy if the image is accurate.
-Emoji are designed to be used in small sizes.
+Emojis are designed to be used in small sizes.
 Enlarging them to image size might not always look that great.
 You could also run into copyright issues when you use icons that belong to someone: